Managing Your Scar After Knee Surgery

 Thousands of surgeries are performed yearly, but very few people pay attention to the scar that results.
 With every surgery scar tissue is going to form.
-This can occur for up to a year afterwards.
-Scarring is good in that it closes wounds, but heavy binding scar can prevent normal function and potentially cause pain.
+This can occur for up to a year afterward.
+Scarring is good in that it closes wounds, but a heavy, binding scar can prevent normal function and potentially cause pain.
 Scar management improves the healing of a scar.
 It reduces infection, aids skin and tissue motion, and stretches fully healed scar tissue.
 Scar massage can help to reduce the amount of scar tissue, soften the scar, and discourage the scar from “sticking” to your pelvic organs and/or the muscles.
 Below I want to share some tips on managing your scar after knee surgery.

 The Early Stages

 After the staples or sutures have been removed, and there is no seepage from the scar you can start with desensitization techniques and mobilizing the tissue around the scar.

 1-2 Weeks Post Surgery